feetbots/ezmusic/README.md

 You can launch the app by typing `ezmusic` into a terminal.

 ## Roadmap
-- More support for Windows and Linux systems
+- Support for Windows and Linux systems
-- Faster performance utilising Cython
+- Rewriting garbled code for efficiency
 - Less packages required

 ## Info